fireship-io/fireship.io/hugo/content/snippets/setup-google-maps-with-svelte.md

 #     - "rxjs": 6.3
 ---

-The following guide will show you how to configure [Google Maps](https://developers.google.com/maps/documentation/javascript/tutorial) for [Svelte 3](https://svelte.dev/).
+The following guide will show you how to configure [Google Maps](https://developers.google.com/maps/documentation/javascript/tutorial) with [Svelte 3](https://svelte.dev/).

 ## Enable the Google Maps JS API

+First, you must enable Google Maps with a Google Cloud or Firebase project, then grab your API from the *credentials* tab.

 {{< figure src="/img/snippets/google-maps-enable.png" caption="Enable the Google Maps JavaScript API from a GCP or Firebase project." >}}